casper-network/docs-1.5.X/source/docs/casper/operators/becoming-a-validator/change-bid-public-key.md

 The `change_bid_public_key` entry point expects two arguments:

 7. `public key`: The hexadecimal public key associated with a validator bid to be changed.
-This key must match the secret key that signs the deploy.
+This key must match the secret key that signs the transaction.
 8. `new_public key`: The hexadecimal public key intended to replace the original key associated with the bid.

-The command will return a deploy hash, which is needed to verify the deploy's processing results.
+The command will return a transaction hash, which is needed to verify the transaction's processing results.

 :::note